-Of significance is that this paper presents an inventory of roles that Learning Management Systems plays in this organization.
+Of significance is that this article presents an inventory of roles that a learning management system plays in this organization.
 Also described are the practical experiences and issues encountered by CEM in their approach to building human capital using their LMS.
 The findings of this study indicate that, to some extent, the KnowledgeLink LMS fulfilled all of the roles suggested in the proposed conceptual framework; however, because the system was still at an early stage of use, some of the functions were found to be more highly developed than others.
 Furthermore, the case study identified a number of additional roles for LMS in enhancing human capital that were not suggested in the framework, but were operationalized by the KnowledgeLink technology.
-The paper closes by offering some suggestions for future research directions and outlining the implications for practice.
+The article closes by offering some suggestions for future research directions and outlining the implications for practice.

 HUMAN CAPITAL AND LEARNING MANAGEMENT SYSTEMS

 The importance of facilitating and managing learning within organizations is well accepted.
-Zuboff (1988), for example, argues that learning, integration and communication are critical to leveraging employee knowledge; accordingly, she maintains that managers must switch from being drivers of people to being drivers of learning.
-Harvey and Denton (1999) identify several antecedents which help to explain the rise to prominence of organizational learning, viz.
+Zuboff (1988), for example, argues that learning, integration, and communication are critical to leveraging employee knowledge; accordingly, she maintains that managers must switch from being drivers of people to being drivers of learning.
+Harvey and Denton (1999) identify several antecedents that help to explain the rise to prominence of organizational learning, namely:

-The shift in the relative importance of factors of production away from capital towards labor, particularly in the case of knowledge workers.
+The shift in the relative importance of factors of production away from capital towards labour, particularly in the case of knowledge workers.

 The increasing pace of change in the business environment.